kwgoodman/books/readme.rst

 ====

 ===  ================================================   ==========================
-Jun  Borne                                              Jeff Vandermeer Jun  CivilWarLand in Bad Decline                        George Saunders May  The Coalwood Way                                   Homer Hickam
+Jul  The Rise and Fall of D.O.D.O.
+Stephenson & Galland Jun  Borne                                              Jeff Vandermeer Jun  CivilWarLand in Bad Decline                        George Saunders May  The Coalwood Way                                   Homer Hickam